KanokwanNF/ISDproject/README.md

   - `is_correct` (BOOLEAN)

 ## Summary
 The **Sign Language Website** aims to provide an interactive way to learn ASL through image recognition.
 We encourage contributions and suggestions to enhance the application's capabilities.
-For any inquiries, please find the answer by yourself.
-For anyone who has read this far, we want to say
-**"Thank you for our hard work ♡"**
+For any inquiries, please find the answer by yourself. **"Thank you for our hard work ♡"**